Spoonerism: Radio

-On a 3 December 1950 episode of The Jack Benny Program in which Jack mentions that he ran into his butler Rochester while in his car that was on a grease rack.
+On the 3 December 1950 episode of The Jack Benny Program, Jack mentions that he ran into his butler Rochester while in his car that was on a grease rack.
 Mary Livingston was supposed to say "How could you run into him on a grease rack?" but flubbed her line with "How could you run into him on a grass reek?"
-The audience broke up into so much laughter Jack was unable to reply as the show ran out of time.
+The audience laughed so much that Jack was unable to reply as the show ran out of time.